Kris13081/Reach-the-Writers/README.md

 Thank you for considering Reach the Writers for your content creation needs!

-2. What i'm woking on and what I've done?
+2. What i'm working on and what I've done?

 I've been hard at work on the project and have made significant progress on the front end development.
 I've been putting in a lot of effort to make sure that the user experience is top-notch and have a little bit left to finish it fully.